mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 since it allows the development of a non-jump economy using resources of several star systems.
 More commonly, a complex system consists of a primary and distant companion plus additional close companion stars and maybe very distant stellar bodies.
-These may be brown dwarf sub- stellar objects or a rogue star.
+These may be brown dwarf sub-stellar objects or a rogue star.
 Such a body might be in the process of being captured or may be passing through the star system without being truly a part of it.